The Gradient of Mean Molecular Weight Across the Radius Valley: Discussion

 Generally, the dynamical, chemical and radiative timescales of the atmosphere of a sub-Neptune may be comparable, implying that self-consistent, coupled simulations of dynamics, radiative transfer and photochemical kinetics may be necessary to fully understand the precise relationship between the outgassed and photospheric chemistry.

 { KH developed the theoretical formalism, derived the equations, performed the numerical calculations, made the figures and led the writing of the manuscript.
 MT co-developed the theoretical formalism, checked the mathematical derivations of KH and formulated both the equations and the computer code for calculating fugacity coefficients.
 JEO provided guidance on radius valley constraints and unpublished calculations from \cite{ro21}.
-KH thanks Fabrice Gaillard for clarifying the solubility law of molecular hydrogen published in \cite{gaillard22}, Janine Birnbaum for pointing out the tension between Dalton's law and Newton's second law, Nicolas Sartor for suggesting references on solubility laws, and Steve Mojzsis for stimulating conversations.
-KH acknowledges partial financial support from the European Research Council (ERC) Geoastronomy Synergy Grant (grant number 101166936).}
+KH thanks Fabrice Gaillard for clarifying the solubility law of molecular hydrogen published in \cite{gaillard22}, Janine Birnbaum for pointing out the tension between Dalton's law and Newton's second law, Nicolas Sartor for suggesting references on solubility laws, Steve Mojzsis for stimulating conversations and an anonymous referee for stimulating comments that improved the quality of the manuscript.
+KH acknowledges partial financial support from the European Research Council (ERC) Geoastronomy Synergy Grant (grant number 101166936; PIs: Gaillard, Heng and Mojzsis).}